The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region: Stacked eROSITA surface brightness profile and modeling

 where $\left<n_\mathrm{H}\right>$ is the mean hydrogen number density converted from $\left<\rho_\mathrm{b}\right>$.
 For our observed sample, $\left<n_\mathrm{H}\right>=3\times10^{-7}$~cm$^{-3}$ at the sample's median redshift of $0.15$.
 The gas density can be converted to an X-ray emission

-where we adopt $n_\mathrm{e}=1.2n_\mathrm{H}$ for the hot gas and $\Lambda_\mathrm{cf}(T,Z)$ is the temperature and metalicity-dependent cooling function.
+where we adopt $n_\mathrm{e}=1.2n_\mathrm{H}$ for the hot gas and $\Lambda_\mathrm{cf}(T,Z)$ is the temperature and metallicity-dependent cooling function.
 We projected the 3D emission onto a 2D plane.
 The projected surface X-ray photon rate is

 where $l$ is the projection \ac{los}, $l_\mathrm{max}$ is the one side projection depth.
 With a flat sky approximation, the observed surface brightness